cdiot/blog/README.md

 ### Base De Données

-To install the database, doawload the file at this adress ```blog.sql``` and copy the contents of the file to a blank database of your DBMS ```blog.sql``` found in the bdd folder at the root of the project.
+To install the database, download the file at this adress ```https://drive.google.com/file/d/17rbvdUG6wfYbHFj8Ft9sY6x2fqXTMS6U/view?usp=sharing``` and copy the contents of the file to a blank database of your DBMS named ```blog```.

 You can configure environment variables by renaming the .env.example file to .env and enter your database login credentials.